Do you have extra weight around the middle?

 How can you combat Metabolic Syndrome?

-A recent systemic review and meta-analysis of randomized controlled trials reported aerobic training reduces blood pressure and waist circumference and increases HDL (good cholesterol) in metabolic syndrome.
+A recent systemic review and meta-analysis of randomized controlled trials reported aerobic training reduces blood pressure and waist circumference and increases HDL (good cholesterol) in this system.

-These changes may help reverse metabolic syndrome leading to reduced risk of stroke and heart disease.
+These changes may help reverse it leading to a reduced risk of stroke and heart disease.

-Aerobic activity mean activity “with oxygen” as opposed to anaerobic that means “without oxygen.”
+Aerobic activity means activity “with oxygen” as opposed to anaerobic which means “without oxygen.”